 - Mix on the lowest speed for 2-3 minutes or until the ingredients are mixed together.
 Switch the speed to the second-lowest and continue mixing for another 5-7 minutes.
 The dough should pull away from the walls of the bowl and become strong and elastic/stretchy.

 - Cover the bowl and let the dough ferment for 1 to 1.5 hours at room temperature (1 hour if the ambient temperature is warmer and 1.5 if it is cooler).
+The dough should almost double in volume.

 - Divide the dough into 12 equal pieces and shape them into balls.
 Place the balls on a baking sheet or a large platter.
 Cover and refrigerate for 1 hour.